Setnr/carla-driving-simulator/README.md

 	* Blockage_Start (time as amount of seconds after the sensor's creation the failure will appear for the first time)
 	* Blockage_Interval (interval in that new hexagons are added)
-	* Blockage_HexagonAmmount (the amount of hexagons which will be spawned within the FOV of the sensor (per tick))
+	* Blockage_HexagonAmmount (the amount of hexagons which will be spawned within the FOV of the sensor (per tick)) *__Package Delay__
+	* PackageDelay_Start (time when the first delay will occure)
+	* PackageDelay_Interval (interval when the next dely will occure)
+	* PackageDelay_DelaySize (how many packages will be delayed at the first failure)
+	* PackageDelay_DegradationSize (how many packages will be delayed at following failures, can be adjusted during the simulation)
+	* PackageDelay_RingBufferMaxUseSize (Defines the size of the PackageRingBuffer (max 100), this will influence the time when packages will be lost and how many packages will be lost during the simulation)

 ## Usage